Hermann von Grauert: Life

 Since his student days, Grauert was an avid Kartellverband member in Göttingen in K.St.V.
 Winfridia, in Berlin at the Catholic Reading Club (now K.St.V.
 Askania-Burgundia Berlin) and in Munich in the K.St.V.
 Ottonia.
 Later, he was still in further Kartellverband compounds honor Philistines, such as at Alamannia and Rheno-Bavaria, Munich.
 In the Festschrift for the 25th anniversary of the Association, Hermann von Grauert 1906 is shown as an honorary member.

-1877 Grauert was an intern at the National Archives active in Munich; he habilitated in 1883 after a stay in Rome, and became a full-time professor of University of Munich in 1885.
-Through 1915 and 1916, he was the rector of the university.
+In 1877, Grauert was an intern at the National Archives active in Munich; he habilitated in 1883 after a stay in Rome, and became a full-time professor in 1885 at the LMU, where he was the rector through 1915 and 1916.

-1884 Grauert board member since 1885 and editor of History Yearbook of Görres Society.
+In 1884, Grauert board member since 1885 and editor of History Yearbook of Görres Society.
 Grauert played a prominent role in the society until his death.

 In Germany and Europe, he was highly regarded as a scientist.
 Grauert was Privy Councillor and was created in 1914 by King Ludwig III. with the Knight's Cross of the Order of Merit of the Bavarian Crown encumbered.
 This was associated with the collection in the personal nobility, and he was allowed after entry into the Matricula Knights of Grauert call.
 In Munich Harlaching the "Grauertstraße" was named after him in 1959.

-Women's rights activist Lida Gustava Heymann described him as "stock Catholic".
+The women's rights activist Lida Gustava Heymann described him as "stock Catholic".